Gather Here. Go Far

 Question: What are the repayment terms of student loans?

-Answer: Direct Subsidized Stafford loans are currently set at a 4.99 percent fixed interest rate.
-Direct Unsubsidized Stafford loans for undergraduate students are currently set at a 4.99 percent fixed interest rate.
-Direct Unsubsidized Stafford loans for graduate/professional students is currently set at a 6.54 percent fixed interest rate.
+Answer: Direct Subsidized Stafford loans are currently set at a 6.39 percent fixed interest rate.
+Direct Unsubsidized Stafford loans for undergraduate students are currently set at a 6.39 percent fixed interest rate.
+Direct Unsubsidized Stafford loans for graduate/professional students is currently set at a 7.94 percent fixed interest rate.
 Direct Stafford loans do not go into repayment status until six months after graduation.
 Direct Stafford loans will also go into repayment if a student drops below half-time or has to sit out of school for any period longer than six months.
+Direct PLUS loans for parents and graduate or professional students are currently set at an 8.94 percent fixed interest rate.

 Back to Top